yairgd/disa/README.md

 # Module structure
 The module allows 2 interfaces from user space:
 * Using kernel parameters API:</br>
     This part of the module demonstrates the use of module parameters API to control the module.
-There is one parameter named *func* and it uses to select from user space the internal function that is going to
+There is one parameter named *func* and it uses to select from userspace the internal function to disasmble.

 * Using kernel char device API (using misc device):</br>
-    The purpose of this interface is to make a file behavior for the disa module using */dev/disa* using file system calls like open,read,ioctl.
-The context of the file is the disasembly text code of the selected function.
+    The purpose of this interface is to make a file behavior for the disa module using */dev/disa* using file system calls  open,read,ioctl and its content is the disasembly text code of a selected function.
 Seclected function can be one of two:</br>
     1. Internal kennel function (see kernel parameter *func*)  </br>
     2. Local function of a proccess and it set using ioctl system call.